Skip to content

 # Show default music collection

-podkit collection default music
+podkit collection default -t music

 # Set default music collection

-podkit collection default music main
+podkit collection default -t music -c main

 # Set default video collection

-podkit collection default video movies
+podkit collection default -t video -c movies

 # Clear default

-podkit collection default music --clear
+podkit collection default -t music --clear

 podkit collection info